Sharing my favorite homemade slow cooker maple apple butter recipe today, since you guys have been asking for it all month long.

 Just to quickly recap though, the retreat went so amazingly well and was so much fun!
 Fortunately, the dinner on Saturday night went great.
 I worked with Crate and Barrel on the tables, and Kroger on the dinner.
 The tables turned out so cute that I might just need to recreate them and snap some better photos.
-I always LOVE the tablescapes I am able to create with Crate and Barrel product.
-The actual meal thankfully turned out great…thank you to Kroger for all my delicious produce…oh, and the ice cream social we did together was so delish.
+I always LOVE the tablescapes I’m able to create with Crate and Barrel product.
+The actual meal thankfully turned out great.
+Thank you to Kroger for all my delicious produce…oh, and the ice cream social we did together was so delish.

-Sunday morning was brunch with my friends at Land O’Lakes, and it could not have been more delicious.
+Sunday morning was brunch with my friends at Land O’Lakes.
+It could not have been more delicious.
 All of their special butters take recipes to another level…their pumpkin spice butter is just too good.

 I will go into more detail on Sunday, so stay tuned for that!

 Nutritional information is only an estimate.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.